 Planner Charts

 Charts are an amazing overview of the status of your tasks.
-It combines the dimensions that defined before and show you several graphs to help you:
+They combine the dimensions we defined before and show you several graphs to help you:

 Let's look at the following Planner as an example: